-No such ceremony this past week, as the project’s demise was buried, obliquely, in a U.S. Department of Energy update to its Advanced Technology Demonstrations Program for Wind.
+No such ceremony this past week, as the project’s demise was made official in a U.S. Department of Energy update to its Advanced Technology Demonstrations Program for Wind.

 That project and the Oregon one (plus a third off New Jersey, called Fishermen’s Energy) had been funded to the tune of $10.7 million apiece, with about $40 million more due once they convinced the DOE they were actually on course to be built.